Erik-White/ColonyScanalyser/README.md

-# ScanLag
+# ColonyScanalyser

 An image analysis tool for measuring microorganism colony growth.

-ScanLag will analyse and collate statistical data from cell-culture plate images.
+ColonyScanalyser will analyse and collate statistical data from cell-culture plate images.
 It requires a series of images from a fixed point that show the development of microorganism colonies over time.

 <img align="right" src="docs/images/colony_growth_curve_small.png">

-ScanLag can provide information on:
+ColonyScanalyser can provide information on:
 * Colony growth lag time (time of appearance)
 * Bimodal lag time distribution (comparing lag times of two colonies)
 * Colony area growth over time